VictorCar86/Trello-Auth-Angular/README.md

 ## Running end-to-end tests

 Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
 To use this command, you need to first add a package that implements end-to-end testing capabilities.

-## Use test account
-In order to login and have access to main page, type into email field: `valentina@mail.com` and as password: `changeme` for a standard usage.

 ## Further help